StefanBauwens/BatteryCallback/README.md

 ## Ingration with Tasker
 ### Tasker as server
 Don't want to set up your own server for this endpoint?
 You can just use Tasker on your mobile phone with the HTTP-Request event.
-Set the Method to POST and set the endpoint in the Battery Callback watch app settings to http://localhost:PORT (PORT being the port you specified in Tasker).
+Set the Method to `POST` and set the endpoint in the Battery Callback watch app settings to `http://localhost:PORT` (PORT being the port you specified in Tasker).
-From there you can create a Task that processes the %http_request_body.
+From there you can create a Task that processes the `%http_request_body`.

 ### Request battery stae
 You can also use Tasker to trigger a battery callback on demand!
 Using intents you can trigger the app to open on the watch, which will call the endpoint automatically.